Adriana-Bamberger/Portfolio-Website-V1/README.md

 https://adriana.bamberger.nz/

 ## Status
 Currently a WIP.
-Some content is yet to be added.
-Currently moving everything from raw scss to tailwind css
+Creating the tablet and cellphone-size media styling.

 ## Learning Objectives
-I am exploring more UI design, motion, and 3D Graphics.
+I am exploring more UI design principles, animations, motion, and 3D Graphics.

 ## Technologies and Skills Experimented With So Far
 - Benchmarking